 College Courses: A student may enroll in a community college for college credit as long as the student maintains their full time status at Morton High School.
+A special schedule opportunity (ICC Early College/Strong Start) is available by application, see pg.
+37-38.
 The student must have attained junior status, arrange their own transportation, and pay all fees directly to the college.
 Before enrolling in such courses, the student should meet with their counselor to check academic standing and scheduling possibilities.

-Early College (MHS & ICC credit): Morton High School offers 8 Early College classes through ICC.
+Early College (MHS & ICC credit): Morton High School offers 9 Early College classes through ICC.
 These courses are taken at MHS.
 Please refer to the Course Description Guide for a more detailed description of these courses.
 The student assumes all responsibilities for fees.
 The student is also responsible for applying to ICC and taking the placement exam if needed Not all colleges/universities will accept Early College classes.
 Please check with potential schools, or your counselor, for transferring options.
-Students may also take Early College-ICC courses through a separate program (pg.
+Students may also take Early College-ICC courses through a separate special schedule program also known as Strong Start (pg.
 37-38).

-Morton High School (grades) credits Illinois Central College (credit hours) Expository Writing-Honors (12) .5 English 110 (3 credit hours) Advanced Speech (12) .5 Communication 110 (3 credit hours) AP Comparative Political Systems- Honors (12) .5 Comparative Political Systems 124 (3 credit hours) AP Chemistry-Honors 1st semester (12) .5 Chemistry 130 (4 credit hours) Introduction to Astronomy-Honors (12) .5 Physical Science 114 (4 credit hours) Earth Science/Intro to Geology-Honors (11-12) .5 Earth Science 116 (4 credit hours) Music Theory (11-12) .5 Fundamentals of Music 136 (3 credit hours) Economics 1 (11-12) .5 Economics 111 (3 credit hours)
+Morton High School (grades) credits Illinois Central College (credit hours) Expository Writing-Honors (12) .5 English 110 (3 credit hours) Advanced Speech (12) .5 Communication 110 (3 credit hours) AP Comparative Political Systems- Honors (12) .5 Comparative Political Systems 124 (3 credit hours) AP Chemistry-Honors 1 st semester (12) .5 Chemistry 130 (4 credit hours) Introduction to Astronomy-Honors (12) .5 Physical Science 114 (4 credit hours) Earth Science/Intro to Geology-Honors (11-12) .5 Earth Science 116 (4 credit hours) Music Theory (11-12) .5 Fundamentals of Music 136 (3 credit hours) Economics 1 (11-12) .5 Economics 111 (3 credit hours) Business Law (11-12) .5 Business 215 (3 credit hours)

-In order to take an Early College class, students must either score a 90 on the Reading

-Accuplacer Test (ICC Placement Test) OR score a 4-5 on the Writing Accuplacer OR score an

-18 on the Reading portion of the ACT.
+In order to take an Early College class, students must either score a 90 on the Reading Accuplacer Test (ICC Placement Test) OR score a 5 on the Writing Accuplacer OR score an 18 on the Reading portion of the ACT OR a 480 on the SAT Reading.

 ICC Certified Nursing Assistant (CNA)Program/Health Occupations: This opportunity allows students to earn their CNA certificate within a semesters time.
 A student will attend 4 classes per day at Morton High School and the other half doing ICC coursework and clinical experiences.

-\Students must complete an ICC application and interview to be considered for the program.
-Since credit is earned through ICC, students are responsible for \$750 in tuition fees along with the additional cost of scrubs, a background check, and a drug screen.
+Students must complete an ICC application and interview to be considered for the program.
+Since credit is earned through ICC, students are responsible for tuition fees along with the additional cost of scrubs, a background check, and a drug screen.